Wealthier post-divorce? Protect your assets: Read this now

 What is a financial consent order?

-A couple can reach an agreement between themselves, whether directly or via mediation or through solicitor-led negotiation.
-A solicitor(s) can help them to turn the agreement into a formal consent order which can then be sent to court for approval.
+A couple can reach an agreement between themselves, whether directly, via mediation, or through solicitor-led negotiation.
+A solicitor(s) can help them turn the agreement into a formal consent order, which can then be sent to court for approval.

 There is no need to go to court.
 The court’s role will be limited to reading through a copy of the financial consent order.
 Once a judge is satisfied that the agreement is drafted correctly and is fair to both parties, it will become binding as soon as your divorce/dissolution is finalised.

-For more information, please contact Lisa Honey of Tees.
+For more information and a no-obligation discussion, please get in touch with Lisa Honey of Tees.

 We’re here to help